bkimminich/it-security-lecture/slides/02-01-owasp.md

 <!-- *footer: -->

-# Additional Risks to Consider
+# Some Additional Risks to Consider

 |                                                                                   |                                                                              |
 |:----------------------------------------------------------------------------------|:-----------------------------------------------------------------------------|